emmatrivinibellini/emmatrivinibellini/README.md

 <img width="1200" height="360" alt="Emma Trivini Bellini - Data Analyst" src="https://github.com/user-attachments/assets/19a3cc01-f358-49a7-8713-58d392ea99d1" />

 Hello, I'm Emma.
-Data Analyst with 1 year of experience in Italy, currently relocating to Amsterdam, with expertise in data analysis, reporting, dashboard development, and process automation.
+Data Analyst with expertise in data analysis and reporting, query optimization, dashboard development and data modelling.

-- Querying, cleaning and transforming data using SQL and Python (Pandas, NumPy).
+- Querying, cleaning and transforming data using SQL and Python.
+- Generate reports and perform ad-hoc data analysis using SQL.
 - Building interactive dashboards and reports using Power BI and Tableau.
-- Data analysis and modelling in Excel (Advanced Functions, Pivot Tables, VBA).
+- Data analysis and reporting using Google Sheets and Excel.
-- Automating recurring reporting workflows to save time and improve data reliability.
-- Open to Data Analyst / Product Analyst / Commercial Analyst / BI Analyst roles in Amsterdam.

 ## 📚 Projects